snsanich/symfony-skeleton/README.md

 ### Ansible verbocity level

 If you want to debug your ansible provisioner, you can just run `vagrant provision --debug`.
 Also you can specify verbosity level via `VAGRANT_LOG` env variable (`info` or `debug`)

+## Development

+To prepare your local dev environment just run `vagrant up`.
+All actions to setup projects should be automated and ideally shouldn't require any manual actions.